Azure/azure-policy/README.md

 # Azure Policy Samples

 This repository contains samples of Azure Policies that can be used as reference for creating and assigning policies to your subscriptions and resource groups.
-For a full list of samples with descriptions, see [Policy samples](https://docs.microsoft.com/azure/governance/policy/samples/) on docs.microsoft.com.
+For additional samples with descriptions, see [Policy samples](https://docs.microsoft.com/azure/governance/policy/samples/) on docs.microsoft.com.

 ## Contributing